7165 Beverly Blvd. | map |

 Los Angeles, CA 90036

-Opened: The building was constructed in 1929 and most likely was originally retail space.
-It's also been known as the Dahl Theatre, the New Globe, the Capri/Riviera (a twin), New Yorker Theatre, the Europa, the Eros and the Beverly Cinema
+As a theatre it's also been known as the Century, the Ben Bard Playhouse, the Hollywood Repertory Theatre, the Dahl Theatre, the New Globe, the Capri/Riviera (a twin), New Yorker Theatre, the Europa, the Eros and the Beverly Cinema.

 Architects: Original architect of the building is unknown.
 John P. Edwards and Warren Frazier Overpeck did a 1959 remodeling that made the space into a 200 seat + 100 seat twin operation.